berkeodn/baggage_tracking/README.md

 # Baggage Tracking and Monitoring System

-This project is a comprehensive **baggage tracking and monitoring system** built using Docker, PostgreSQL, Streamlit, and Plotly.
+This project is a comprehensive **baggage tracking and monitoring system** built using Docker, Kafka, PostgreSQL, Streamlit, and Plotly.
 The application tracks baggage status, provides insights into delayed or lost baggage, and visualizes the data on interactive dashboards.

 ## Table of Contents